proxytranslation/user-docs/dashboard/cookbook/whitelabel.md

 >`${VARIABLE_NAME}`.
 When providing us information, simply replace the
 >entire construct (not just the name itself) with the data in mind.
 >There is also "global" variable to keep in mind: `${APP_DOMAIN}`
->refers to the domain chosen in point #3 to serve Easyling on.
+>refers to the domain chosen in point #3 to serve the translation proxy on.

-1. A €200 EUR topup / month (recurring): Easyling under your own brand name is special service, offered to customers who cater not only to one or two clients, but put their weight behind the punch and open up whole new markets with our proxy solution.
+1. A €200 EUR topup / month (recurring): the translation proxy under your own brand name is special service, offered to customers who cater not only to one or two clients, but put their weight behind the punch and open up whole new markets with our proxy solution.

 2. A one-time setup fee of €200.

-3. A custom domain name: you will need a place to serve Easyling (as well as any previews) on.
+3. A custom domain name: you will need a place to serve the translation proxy (as well as any previews) on.
 Generally, our clients settle on `app.${yourdomain}.com`, but we can use practically anything that comes to your mind - the only limitation is that we are unable to